 Also, at the inauguration of Solomon’s temple, a sacrifice was offered.
 And as a symbol of God’s acceptance of the sacrifice, “fire came down from heaven and consumed the burnt offering and the sacrifices; and the glory of the Lord filled the temple” (2 Chronicles 7:1, NKJV).

-The fact that the fire consumed the sacrifice signified that He accepted the sacrifice.
+The fact that the fire consumed the sacrifice signified that God accepted it.
 This was the case with Elijah’s and David’s sacrifices too (1 Chronicles 21:26; 1 Kings 18:38).

 So, fire coming down from heaven signified three things:

 - Acceptance of the sacrifice made at the altar

 - Starting of the priestly ministry so the priest could enter the Holy Place

 - Opening up the sanctuary as a place for ministry